magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-2.md

 ## Known issues

 **Issue**: The `[magento_root]/index.php` file has been removed, and Magento now runs from `/pub` by default for Apache configurations.
-Stores that are served from subfolders will not work as expected and may display 404 errors. **Workaround**: Use symlinks to emulate the installation of Magento into subfolders.
-The following example uses `https://shop01.com/shop/` to illustrate how to use a symlink to emulate an installation in subfolders.
+Stores that are served from subfolders will not work as expected and may display 404 errors. **Workaround**: Use symlinks to emulate the installation of Magento into a subfolder.
+The following example uses `https://shop01.com/shop/` to illustrate how to use a symlink to emulate an installation in a subfolder.

 1. Create a subdirectory for `https://shop01.com/shop/`: